CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-subprofile-events.md

 - **end**:   the (exclusive) end date (yyyy-mm-dd) until you want to retrieve events,
 - **tags**:  optional tags you want to filter for.

-More information on the meaning of these parameters can be found [in the article on paging](rest-paging).

 ### Start and end